Exercise Tiger: Aftermath

-Strategic consequences
+Operational consequences

 Vice Admiral Kirk of the US Navy immediately realised the huge damage E-boats could inflict on slow-moving landing craft with minimal defences and feared that the German success in Lyme Bay could be repeated on D-day, with disastrous consequences.
 On 4 May 1944 he sent a signal to Admiral Ramsay of the Royal Navy arguing for heavy aerial and naval bombardment of Cherbourg:

 Other consequences

 The attack was reported up the chain of command to Dwight D. Eisenhower on 29 April.
 Eisenhower was enraged that the convoy was sailing in a straight line and not zig-zagging, that the attack reduced reserves of LSTs, that it indicated to the Germans that the Allies were nearly ready to invade, and that ten American officers with knowledge of the invasion were missing.
-The missing officers had BIGOT-level clearance for D-Day, meaning that they knew the invasion plans and could have compromised the invasion should they have been captured alive.
-As a result, the invasion was nearly called off until the bodies of all ten victims were found.
-He ordered that all the officers' bodies, and any incriminating papers they might have had, be found.
+Each had BIGOT-level clearance for D-Day, giving them knowledge that could have compromised the invasion should they have been captured alive.
+As a result, D-day was nearly called off while Eisenhower's order to find the missing bodies and any incriminating papers they might have had was carried out.
+All ten were recovered.

 The ten American officers were from the 1st Engineer Special Brigade; they knew when and where the Utah and Omaha landings were to take place, and had seen the amphibious DUKWs that were to take the Rangers to below Pointe du Hoc.
 Merely knowing that exercises were taking place at Slapton was of interest to the Germans; the historian Stephen Ambrose suggests that the insistence in May by Hitler that the Normandy area be reinforced was because "he noticed the similarity between Slapton Sands and the Cotentin beach".

-There were reports that S-boats were nosing through the wreckage for information with searchlights or torches.
+There were reports that E-boats were nosing through the wreckage for information with searchlights or torches.
 The shore batteries around nearby Salcombe Harbour had visually spotted unidentified small craft, but were ordered not to fire on them as it would have shown the Germans that the harbour was defended and disclosed the battery position.

 As a result of official embarrassment and concerns over potential leaks just prior to the real invasion, all survivors were sworn to secrecy about the events by their superiors.
 There is little information about exactly how individual soldiers and sailors died.
 The US Department of Defense stated in 1988 that record-keeping may have been inadequate aboard some of the ships, and the most pertinent log books were lost at sea.
 A ninth LST (LST-508) was scheduled to be in the convoy, but was damaged.
 Author Nigel Lewis speculates that some or all of its infantrymen may have been aboard LST 507 when it went down.
 Various eyewitness accounts detail hasty treatment of casualties and rumours circulated of unmarked mass graves in Devon fields.

 Several changes resulted from mistakes made in Exercise Tiger: